007 MAGAZINE - The World's Foremost James Bond Resource!

 “Everything Or Nothing”

-To commemorate the 50th Anniversary of the premiere of Dr. No in London it was announced that October 5th, 2012 would be Global James Bond Day’.
+To commemorate the 50th Anniversary of the premiere of Dr. No in London it was announced that Friday October 5th, 2012 would be designated Global James Bond Day’.
 Special events celebrating Bond’s golden anniversary included a global online and live charity auction event organised by Christie’s in London, a survey to discover the favourite Bond film country by country, a film retrospective at the Museum of Modern Art (MoMA) in New York, a Music of Bond night in Los Angeles hosted by the Academy of Motion Picture Arts and Sciences, and Designing 007: 50 Years of James Bond Style which opened at TIFF in Toronto.
 Although there had been many excellent anniversary retrospectives and film-by-film ‘making of’ documentaries directed by John Cork featured on the DVD and Blu-ray releases of the James Bond films over the years, in 2012 EON Productions gave director Stevan Riley unprecedented access to their archives, and the resulting feature-length documentary Everything Or Nothing: The Untold Story of 007 was released exclusively in selected ODEON cinemas in the UK on Friday October 5th.
 The ODEON Covent Garden was chosen for the West End engagement.
 Everything Or Nothing also played for one week at the Prince Charles Cinema in London's West End from Friday October 12, 2012.
 The 95-minute documentary focussed on James Bond producers Albert R. Broccoli, Harry Saltzman and author Ian Fleming, and was a refreshingly candid account of the history of the world's greatest film franchise.
 Although Sean Connery was conspicuous by his absence (appearing only in archive interview footage), a wide range of significant Bond personnel were interviewed for Everything Or Nothing; from former 007s George Lazenby, Roger Moore, Timothy Dalton and Pierce Brosnan to current Bond Daniel Craig, as well as significant behind-the-scenes figures including co-producers Barbara Broccoli & Michael G. Wilson, Production Designer Sir Ken Adam, former United Artists executive David Picker, former EON Productions publicist Charles ‘Jerry’ Juroe, Associate Producer William Cartlidge and Director Lewis Gilbert.

 Everything of Nothing (2012) premiere